 Telephone Customer Service Training

-How May I Help You?: Professional Telephone Courtesy and Customer Service
+How May I Help You?: Outstanding Telephone Courtesy and Customer Service

 If your organization’s telephone presence is less than top notch, people will likely judge your employees as rude, uncaring, unprofessional, and uninterested in their business.
 Do the people who answer your phone appear empathetic?
 Friendly?
 In control?
 Do they listen well?
 Do they understand what makes the person on the other end of the telephone tick?
 During this program, participants will learn the basics of customer service, how to project a polished phone image, demonstrate proper telephone skills through practice activities, and leave with the tools to present an image that reflects confidence, credibility, and capability.